Fall 2006 - Hofstra University

 Max's All Stars also resumed hosting youth basketball workouts at a new location (P.S.
 33 Chelsea Prep School, 281 9th Ave, New York, NY 10001).
 Four of our participants (Justin Cardenas, Keshaun Cameron, Sandeep Singh and Travis Sukhdevsingh) made their high school junior varsity basketball teams.

 On March 11th, 2017 Max's All Stars traveled to Boston and competed in the 18th Annual Full Court Charity Challenge Corporate Division.
 We finished 4-1 and reached the semifinals.
 We went undefeated in pool play with wins over CTE-4-Three (32-25), Brickhouse (61-45) and Raptor (58-30).
 Then we won our first round playoff game vs Pay2Play (39-23) before falling in the semifinals vs the defending champions, Instinet, in double overtime by a final score of 48-46.
 The semifinal game was tough.
 We got off to a slow start, but overcame a nine-point deficit to go up by seven before Instinet fought their way back to force overtime.
 The officiating was horrendous in the semifinal game, but fatigue was also definitely a factor.
 Despite falling short of our goal, there is a lot to be proud of.
 Max's All Stars battled all day despite missing a few key players.
 We played hard, worked together and overcame plenty of obstacles just to make the trip and have the opportunity to compete in this great tournament.
 Also, in the second game of the day Max Margulis recorded career win #200 of his coaching career.
 This is a very significant milestone in the combined history of Hofstra Club Basketball and Max's All Stars.
 So many great players have contributed to 200+ wins and 10 championships over the past 10+ years.
 Here's to many more!
 Thank you to Corey Bingham, Corey Orgias, John Simmons, Kevin Young, Marvin Billups Jr, Nate Jackson-Gause, Patrick James, Shereef Taylor, Spencer Smith and Troy Whittington for making the trip and competing.
-Shout out to Nashoba Learning Group and Boston University Fitness and Recreation Center for hosting a wonderful tournament.
+Shout out to Nashoba Learning Group, the MGH Lurie Center for Autism and Boston University Fitness and Recreation Center for hosting a wonderful tournament.
 Thank you to ARTEMIS, Inc. (Yuly Margulis) for sponsoring our team and to everyone who reached out and supported us while we were in Boston!
 We are tremendously grateful for all the love!

 Max's All Stars joined the NYC Basketball League Allen Street (Advanced) Division for the Spring 2017 season.
 Our roster featured Branden Gibson, Corey Orgias, Herman Billups, James Wang, John Simmons, Kevin Major, Marvin Billups Jr, Patrick James, Shereef Taylor, Spencer Smith and Troy Whittington.
 Each of these players stepped up during various points of the season and had a defining moment along the way as Max's All Stars finished with a 9-1 record and won the championship game at Barclays Center.
 Some guys had to make sacrifices, but everyone on the team worked hard, played together and made valuable contributions during this championship season.
 Max's All Stars overcame some extremely questionable officiating and a challenging game schedule throughout the season, but kept fighting to accomplish our goal.
 Winning the championship game at Barclays Center was a thrill and we will always cherish this moment.
 Thank you to all the players, our many supporters throughout the season and everyone who showed us love at our games.